AdobeDocs/journey-optimizer.pt-BR/help/using/mobile-live/mobile-live-faq.md

 +++Meu widget mostra &quot;Nenhum dado&quot; mesmo quando enviei uma atualização.
 Qual poderia ser o problema?

 * Verifique se a implementação do widget acessa corretamente `context.state` e `context.attributes`.
-* Verifique se os valores padrão ou estados de erro são manipulados na interface do widget.
+* Check that default values or error states are handled in your widget interface.
-* Use o protocolo `LiveActivityAssuranceDebuggable` para depurar o esquema.
+* Use the `LiveActivityAssuranceDebuggable` protocol to debug the schema.
-* Teste com o Adobe Assurance para ver se os dados estão sendo recebidos.
+* Test with Adobe Assurance to see if data is being received.
 +++